tytydraco/yessleep/out/My_math_textbook_wont_stop_describing_my_housedown_to_the_smallest_detail.md

 That was death.

 Then, out of nowhere, my stupid cat-meow alarm went off on my phone.
-The digital clock on screen reminded me to water the kitchen plants.
-But just by seeing the time, I was reminded me of something else…
+The digital clock reminded me to water the kitchen plants.
+But I was also reminded of something else…

-Shuddering, I pointed at the clock mounted above my bed.
+I pointed at the clock mounted above my bed.

 “Time.
 That’s a dimension isn’t it?”